 This section will outline the workforce needs that Oregon anticipates based on statewide broadband construction under the BEAD program and simultaneous broadband construction enabled by Capital Projects Fund (CPF) resources.
-Additionally, it will outline the state's approach to helping foster a robust, diverse workforce, document how OBO intends to meet the labor and workforce requirements in the BEAD NOFO and describe how BEAD deployments will benefit and work in concert with the state's long-term economic development goals.
+Additionally, it will outline the state's approach to helping foster a robust, diverse and highly skilled workforce, document how OBO intends to meet the labor and workforce requirements in the BEAD NOFO and describe how BEAD deployments will benefit and work in concert with the state's long-term economic development goals.
+Where feasible and appropriate, OBO will help support the coordination of educational facilities and ISPs who are subject matter experts in developing a highly skilled workforce.